 - Project Coordinator: This entry-level position is administrative.
 Project coordinators generate and distribute reports to the project team, stakeholders and others, as well as function as a general assistant to the management team.

 - Project Scheduler: This position is usually employed for larger projects.
 Schedulers use scheduling software and other tools to input data and update files.
 It’s a technical job that requires a great deal of familiarity with computers, but little actual management.

 - Assistant Project Manager: The title can be somewhat misleading in that the assistant project manager doesn’t always directly assist the project manager.
 However, they are assigned specific tasks to manage and meet regularly with the project manager to report on progress and issues.

 - Project Manager: A project manager runs the project by themselves or leads a management team.
 They often delegate tasks to assistants, report to stakeholder, oversee budgets and schedules, and are responsible for bringing projects to successful conclusions.

-- Senior Project Manager: In larger organizations, this position is like that of a program manager, in that they are responsible for running multiple projects at the same time and determining which should take priority.
+- Senior Project Manager: In larger organizations, senior project managers are responsible for running multiple projects at the same time and determining which should take priority.

 When Recruiting Project Managers

 Of course, there are many more job titles than those listed above, which can make posting a job listing and filling a position difficult.
 What does the title really mean?
 Let’s look at some of the titles that are commonly used when searching for someone to join the project management team and discern what they mean.

 - Project Administrator: A project administrator is considered an entry-level position, working as support for a single project.

 - Project Support Officer: Assists project manager, from administrative to more managerial tasks.